zongorla/quizapp/README.md

 this will build the container and runs it.

-After start you can access the site at http://localhost:30001
+After start you can access the site at http://localhost:3001

 ### locally
 Install node(I used 10.19.0) and npm

 Run [npm start]

+After start you can access the site at http://localhost:3000

 To run the tests: